Convergence of a discrete selection-mutation model with exponentially decaying mutation kernel to a Hamilton-Jacobi equation: Appendix B

-Let $u_1$ and $u_1$ be two viscosity supersolutions of \eqref{eq:maximum of viscosity super solution}.
+such that almost everywhere $Du_i\in \Omega,$ for $i=1,2.$ Then, the function $v=\max(u_1,u_2)$ is also a viscosity supersolution of \eqref{eq:maximum of viscosity super solution}. \end{lem} \begin{proof} Let $u_1$ and $u_2$ be two viscosity supersolutions of \eqref{eq:maximum of viscosity super solution}.
 We prove that $v=\max(u_1,u_2)$ is also a viscosity supersolution of \eqref{eq:maximum of viscosity super solution}.
-Using similar arguments as in the proof of Lemma 5.4, we regularize these solutions using a convolution approximation.
-We denote by $u_1^\varepsilon$ and $u_2^\varepsilon$ the regularised functions.
+Using similar arguments as in the proof of Proposition 5.4, we regularize these solutions using a convolution approximation.
+We denote by $u_1^\eta$ and $u_2^\eta$ the regularized functions.
 By the uniform Lipschitz continuity and concavity of the Hamiltonian, we obtain for $i=1,2$ and for all $(t,x)\in (0,+\infty)\times \R$